corvusdeinanis/cuddlyspaceship/content/Counselling.md

   - counsellingpsych
 ---
 ## What is Counselling
-- professional assistance and guidance to help resolve personal problems
+- professional assistance in coping with personal problems
 - share views, be heard, gain new perspectives
 - help gain clarity